YuIosXiao/mptunnel/README.md

 6. Check the DNS server at client side.
 Make sure it does not use any server not accessible by our proxy server.
 One suggestion is to use `8.8.8.8`(Google's DNS server) which will be accessible to the proxy server.
 You would need to edit your DNS settings for this. *You might need to manually delete the route for your local DNS server from your routing table.*

-7. Run the tunnel on your client with root privileges:
+7. Run the tunnel on your client with root privileges, listing the IP addresses of all the interfaces you want to send packets over:

   ```
-  [sudo] ./icmptunnel -c <server>
+  [sudo] ./icmptunnel -c <server> -i <if_address_0> -i <ip_address_1>
   ```

 The tunnel should run and your client machine should be able to access the internet.
-All traffic will be tunneled through ICMP.
+All traffic will be tunneled over all the interfaces.

+## Issues

+The proxy makes no attempt to throw away duplicated packets, leaving this up to upper level protocol I.e. TCP.
+Perhaps it _should_ do this....

 ## Architecture